mui/material-ui/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the project.
 Material-UI uses eslint, so if possible, enable linting in your editor to get real-time feedback.
-The linting rules are also run when Webpack recompiles your changes, and can be run manually with the following npm script `yarn lint`.
+The linting rules can be run manually with the following command `yarn lint`.

 You can also run `yarn prettier` to reformat the code.